The OHTN is pleased to announce the results of its first HIV Endgame Funding Program competition!

 Southwestern Ontario GBTMSM Assessment of HIV/AIDS Issues Initiative

-Todd will establish a community-based research partnership between ASOs, academics, and GBTMSM in six southwestern Ontario regions that will 1) identify gaps and theoretical approaches to the study of HIV related issues among GBTMSM in smaller urban centres; 2) identify outreach strategies to GBTMSM, issues unique to each city region, and challenges to implementing knowledge uptake; 3) interview investigators on similar multi-city projects to identify challenges and facilitating factors; and 4) engage GBTMSM community members to understand their experiences with health care and access.
+Todd will establish a community-based partnership between ASOs, academics, and GBTMSM in six southwestern Ontario regions that will 1) identify gaps and theoretical approaches to the study of HIV related issues among GBTMSM in smaller urban centres; 2) identify outreach strategies to GBTMSM, issues unique to each city region, and challenges to implementing knowledge uptake; 3) interview investigators on similar multi-city projects to identify challenges and facilitating factors; and 4) engage GBTMSM community members to understand their experiences with health care and access.
 This information will support the development of a quantitative survey that will be used to inform region-specific design of programs and services.